OpenBB-finance/OpenBB/CONTRIBUTING.md

 All `feature/feature-name` related branches can only have PRs pointing to `develop` branch. `hotfix/hotfix-name` and `release/*` branches can only have PRs pointing to `main` branch.

-The `docs/docs-name` branch is used to update static documentation (files that are not automatically generated) in-between releases.
+The `docs/docs-name` branch is used to update documentation in-between releases, it will trigger the website deployment to GitHub pages.

 ## Installers